 How To Turn Your Guest Bedroom Into A Mini Vacation Destination

 Small homes have their perks, but when it comes to guest bedrooms, there can be some downsides.
 In tight quarters, your guests might feel cramped and uncomfortable.
-But with a little creativity, you can turn your small guest bedroom into a mini vacation destination.
+But with a little creativity, you can turn your small guest room into a mini vacation destination.
 Here are five tips:

 1. Choose the right bed.
 A Murphy bed or a fold-out sofa can be a great solution for small spaces.
 They take up less room when not in use, and they can easily be hidden away when you have guests over.